 On June 13, 2013, the Supreme Court of Canada granted Loyola leave to appeal the December 4, 2012 judgment of the Quebec Court of Appeal.
-On March 24, 2014, Loyola was heard by the Supreme Court of Canada.
-It is anticipated that a judgment will be rendered by the end of November 2014.
+On March 24, 2014, Loyola was heard by the court.
+On March 19, 2015, a judgment was rendered by the Supreme Court in favour of Loyola.

 Supreme Court of Canada Judgment - March 19, 2015